-Part 1: Painting the Landscape
+Part 1: Painting the Landscape of Generative AI

 Generative AI systems are the next frontier of technological systems.
 Putting aside what they presage in terms of future AI advancements, generative AI systems are already some of the most versatile, accessible tools humanity has ever created.
 The excitement around this space is palpable - you see it in trending social media posts of Dall·E images, new research and product innovation, and growing investment in generative AI companies.
 But if you are like most, this excitement is tempered by a feeling of anxiety.